ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 Throughout this tutorial, we will use rqt_graph to visualize the changing nodes and topics and the connections between them.

-The :ref:`Turtlesim` tutorial tells you how to install rqt and all its plugins, including rqt_graph.
+The turtlesim tutorial tells you how to install rqt and all its plugins, including rqt_graph.

+.. todo: :ref:`Turtlesim` for turtlesim

 To run rqt_graph, open a new terminal and enter the command: